mperezjigato/chomputationalchemistry/README.md

 [](https://ionsolvr.newcastle.edu.au/solutes.html#Database)

 For computational testing purposes in molecular modelling, the valuable structural aspect of this database is obvious.

+TO DO LIST: Since the intern has lagged behind regarding weekly report uploading, the following list of software for HPC calculations is required:

+ - Alphafold;
+ - GROMACS and PLUMED;
+ - The OpenKim set of force-fields for BCC metals (W) under ASE;
+ - Interfaces with liquid water (TIP potentials) of both FCC and BCC metals;
+ -  `atomsk` and `DIST-tools` atomistic model building for extended defects in materials science (metals) as well as ASE, LAMMPS and GPAW calculations;
+ - The comprehensive GPAW test suite (only a simple as-provided test has been run so far);
+ - PRACE (UEABS) benchmarks for GPAW;
+ - Following the GPAW weak scaling study on Ag nanoparticles, and in order to contribute further to the discussion on GPAW optimisation, the intern is considering the installation of a code not mentioned so far: Either SIESTA or ONETEP.
+Both are linear-scaling codes and they overcome the $$N^^3$$ dependence of first-principles quantum mechanical density-functional theory calculations.
+Both have really attractive computational features, the only practical difference being at this point that while SIESTA is open-source, ONETEP requires a licence application (although it is for free).
+Their comparison with the GPAW output would be in order.
+Conda installations have been discarded for these purposes, since performance would not be a reliable measure;
+ - WULFFPACK, and
+ - SSCHA

 [^1]: https://www.umass.edu/microbio/chime/beta/x1.07/protexpl/help_hyd.htm
 [^2]: http://swift.embl-heidelberg.de/servers2/